Sulaimaniyah International Airport: History

-Following the removal of Saddam Hussein, the construction of the airport began in November 2003, and it was inaugurated in July 2005.
+Following the removal of Saddam Hussein, the construction of the airport began in November 2003, and it was inaugurated by former Iraqi president Jalal Talabani in July 2005.
 International flights were shut down from 29 September 2017 following a decision taken by the Iraq Civil Aviation Authority (ICAA), but the airport remained open for domestic and humanitarian flights.
-The international flight ban was lifted in March 2018.
+The international flights ban was lifted in March 2018.
+It is operated by the Iraqi Government since 2017.

 Facilities

 The airport has facilities for both cargo and passengers.
-Sulaimaniyah International Airport has three terminals; for departures, arrivals and VIPs.
+Sulaymaniyah International Airport has three terminals; for departures, arrivals and VIPs.